 EU students and Students from the EEA and Switzerland are also eligible, if they have lived in the EEA/Switzerland for three years before the start of the course.
 They do not need to be resident in England before they start the course, but they do need to study the course in England.

 The loans will be administered and paid by the Student Loans Company.
-Repayments will begin in 2019 and will be collected by HMRC at a rate of 6% of earnings above £21,000.
+Repayments will be collected by HMRC at a rate of 6% of earnings above £21,000.

 Disabled Students Allowance